Danilqa/web-performance-handbook/README.md

 Measurement Unit: Milliseconds (ms)

-Measures the time between [FCP](#FCP) and [TTI](#TTI) when the main thread was blocked for long enough to prevent input responsiveness. more details specifically, it's the sum of the blocking time for each long task (>50 ms).
+Measures the time between [FCP](#FCP) and [TTI](#TTI) when the main thread was blocked for long enough to prevent input responsiveness.
+More specifically, it's the sum of the blocking time for each long task (>50 ms).
 For web frameworks, this time is usually consumed by virtual DOM renders and hydration.

 [more details](https://web.dev/articles/tbt)